juve/rvgahp/README.md

     ```
     #!/bin/bash
-    ssh -o "BatchMode yes" user@submithost "/path/to/rvgahp_helper /tmp/user.hpcc.sock"
+    ssh -o "BatchMode yes" -i id_rsa_rvgahp user@submithost "/path/to/rvgahp_helper /tmp/user.hpcc.sock"
     ```

-    This script should have the necessary options to make a connection.
-For example, if you want to use a specific SSH private key, then add the -i argument to ssh.
-The key should be passwordless, or otherwise you should run an ssh-agent and add the password.
-Test this script to make sure it starts rvgahp_helper on your submit host.
+    It is recommended that you create a passwordless ssh key (called id_rsa_rvgahp in this example) that can be used to log into your submit host.
+Logins under this key can be restriced to running the rvgahp_helper process in your authorized_keys file.

 1. Start the rvgahp_ce process.